On The Spectrum Of Infinite Quantum Graphs: Infinite metric and quantum graphs

-Since \(H^1_0(\mGraph;\Dir)\) is a closed subspace of \(H^1(\mGraph)\) that is dense in \(L^2(\mGraph)\), the form \(\form_\Dir\) induces a self-adjoint operator \(\mathcal H_\Dir\) in \(L^2(\mGraph)\).
-Roughly speaking, for all functions in the domain of \(\mathcal H_\Dir\) we are imposing Dirichlet-type conditions at \textit{some} ends and/or at \textit{some} vertices, along with standard conditions at all other vertices and Neumann conditions at all other ends.
-We will sometimes sloppily refer to \(\mathcal H_\Dir\) as the \emph{Laplacian with mixed conditions}. \end{rem}
+We introduced $H^1_0(\mGraph;\Dir)$ in Remark~\ref{Dirichletknoten}.(4): since it is a closed subspace of $H^1(\mGraph)$ that is dense in $L^2(\mGraph)$, the form $\form_\Dir$ induces a self-adjoint operator $\mathcal H_\Dir$ in $L^2(\mGraph)$.
+Roughly speaking, for all functions in the domain of $\mathcal H_\Dir$ we are imposing Dirichlet-type conditions at \textit{some} ends and/or at \textit{some} vertices, along with standard conditions at all other vertices and Neumann conditions at all other ends.
+We will sometimes sloppily refer to $\mathcal H_\Dir$ as the \emph{Laplacian with mixed Dirichlet/Neumann conditions}. \end{rem}